metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

     - **inject**

-        An array ref of strings, representing perl code, to be injected into the template package.
+        An array ref of strings, representing Perl code, to be injected into the template package.
 Intended to be utilised for subclasses to  inject small pieces of code which cannot be otherwise required/used.